 UPDATED Feb.
 24, 2019

 Sometimes the first season of a show is so good that the second season just can’t measure up, resulting in the dreaded sophomore slump.
-With its season 2 release on Netflix in mid-May, 13 Reasons Why became the latest example of a series to stumble in its foll0w-up season, scoring an abysmal 27% on the Tomatometer for season 2 after being Certified Fresh with an 80% score for last year’s season 1.
+The 2018 season 2 release of Netflix’s 13 Reasons Why notably stumbled in its follow-up season, scoring an abysmal 25% on the Tomatometer after being Certified Fresh with a 79% score for 2017’s season 1.